MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Workflow

-In the context of Dynamics 365, workflow commonly refers to the system capability of automating business processes, such as the routing of specific business documents such as purchase orders, expense approvals, or vendor invoices to the appropriate person or persons in the organization for approval.
+In the context of Dynamics 365, workflow commonly refers to the system capability of automating business processes, such as the routing of specific business documents (for example, purchase orders, expense approvals, or vendor invoices) to the appropriate person or persons in the organization for approval.
 You can use the workflow capability in Human Resources to manage employee information and processes, and you can use the configuration of positions and reporting relationships in Human Resources to associate approval workflows with reporting hierarchies in other processes throughout the business.

 - Identification numbers
 - Courses
 - Loaned items
 - Human resources actions

 When employees are hired, transferred, or terminated, the workflow can include a review process.
-This way, a document can be revised, or the terms of an action can be defined as part of the workflow.
+In this way, a document can be revised, or the terms of an action can be defined as part of the workflow.
 When the review process is completed, the document or action is completed, and the workflow moves to a final approval step.

 ### Write-off